Use the Sync False Architecture

 Contentstack provides a Node.js-based web application framework contentstack-express for building websites with push-publishing.
-This framework lets you save the content that you publish via Contentstack in the local file system of a web server.
-Subsequently, for every incoming page request on the website, the content is retrieved and rendered directly from the local storage, instead of fetching it from Contentstack database via APIs.
+This framework lets you save the content you publish via Contentstack in the local file system of a web server.
+Subsequently, for every incoming page request on the website, the content is retrieved and rendered directly from the local storage instead of fetching it from the Contentstack database via APIs.

 Warning: contentstack-express framework has been deprecated.
 We will soon stop supporting this framework.
 Instead, we recommend using DataSync, which is faster and more flexible than the web framework.

 Let’s see how you can set up your server architecture based on this structure.

 In this architecture, you connect all your servers to the Contentstack database but sync your content with only one web server.
 Here’s the diagrammatic representation of this architecture.

 This architecture, too, has its own set of pros and cons.

 - High availability - If any servers go down, your process management app (PM2) can easily restart them.
 Once the app is restarted, all the content still in the “Pending” state in the Contentstack’s publish queue will be synced.

 - High scalability - As there’s only a single application registered to Contentstack’s servers, the rest of the delivery applications can be scaled up/down as required.

 - Data consistency and Reduced bandwidth - A single application connects to real-time and reads/writes data onto the storage provider.

 - No internal data caching in the application